 Calculations with interest rates and bond valuation, Net Present Value and other investment criteria—Risk and return, Introduction to Portfolio Theory and Capital Asset Pricing Model—Corporate finance: internal financing, external financing, cost of capital, Modigliani-Miller theorem

-Module Investment and Financial Management I (SS) 6 credit points, 4 semester periods per week
+Investment Management (SS) 6 credit points, 4 semester periods per week

 Students have in-depth knowledge in corporate financing.
 They understand how the cost of capital is composed and can make well-founded decisions on payout policy, equity and debt financing, and capital budgeting.